bldrs-ai/bolt-app-template/README.md

-# Conway Viewer Demo
+# Bolt App Template

 This project demonstrates the usage of the `@bldrs-ai/conway` viewer component, built with Three.js.
-It provides a simple web interface to load 3D models and High Dynamic Range (HDR) environment maps, allowing users to interact with the scene and adjust rendering settings.
+It provides a simple web interface to load 3D models, allowing users to interact with the scene and adjust rendering settings.

 ## Features

 *   Loads 3D models (including IFC and STEP formats) from user-selected files.
-*   Loads HDR environment maps (`.hdr`) for image-based lighting.
 *   Provides a GUI (using `lil-gui`) to control:
     *   Ambient Occlusion
     *   Ambient Light